Big Ten football season set to begin on Labor Day weekend

 The player advocacy group College Athlete Unity, in a letter to the Big Ten and NCAA published on The Players’ Tribune website, called on the conference to penalize schools that don’t adhere to testing protocols and other safety measures.
 The group, among other things, also asked for an adjustment to players’ cost-of-living stipends to account for the increase in personal expenses related to limited access athletic facilities and reimbursement for stipends that were reduced during the summer.

-Many of the concerns raised by College Athlete Unity echo those of the (hash)WeAreUnited group that has forwarded proposals to Pac-12 administrators.
+Many of the concerns raised by College Athlete Unity echo those of the #WeAreUnited group that has forwarded proposals to Pac-12 administrators.

 The Big 12 announced this week that its teams would play nine conference games beginning in mid- to late September, with one home nonconference game before that.